Is Chipotle a Diabetic's Delight or Danger?

 Dressings Dilemma:

-Avoid creamy options like chipotle mayo and sour cream; they’re loaded with fat and calories.
+Avoid creamy options like their mayo and sour cream; they’re loaded with fat and calories.
 Hot sauce and tomatillo salsa offer a tasty, low-carb swap.

 Beyond the Bowl: